 - You can adopt if you have a religious affiliation or not.

-- You can adopt if you have medical conditions or physical disabilities.
+- You can adopt if you have a medical condition or a physical disability.

 - You can adopt if you have a minor arrest record.

-- And finally, you can adopt if you can follow instructions & not give up.
+- And finally, you can adopt if you can follow instructions and not give up.

 How long do I need to wait?

-Our success is due to our continuous effort to build relationships with nationwide agencies and attorneys that place in a short amount of time.
-We thoroughly research each placement resource & only work with those with proven placement histories.
+Our success is due to our continuous effort to build relationships with nationwide agencies, attorneys and other placement resources.
+We thoroughly research each placement resource and only work with those with proven placement histories.

-Our individualized plan of action will allow you to be registered with multiple placement sources.
-Our lifestyle presentations/profiles (from which the birth parent chooses) are of superior quality.
+Our individualized plan of action will allow you to be considered by multiple placement resources.
+Our lifestyle presentations/profiles (from which the expecting parents choose) are of superior quality.

-What is the profile of a typical birthmother?
+What is the profile of a typical expectant mother?

-Our statistics show that the typical birth mother is in her 20’s & is a single parent to one or more children already and doesn’t have financial support from the birth father or extended family to be able to parent another child.
+Our statistics show that the typical expectant mother is in her mid-20’s and is a single parent to one or more children already and doesn’t have financial support from the birth father or extended family to be able to parent another child.
 They know the realities of parenting and are more likely to go through with an adoption plan.
 It is rare for us to see teenagers place as they most often choose abortion or co-parent the baby with the help of their own parents.

 How much does adoption cost?

-At AIS we work within your budget but are upfront with you regarding how much money you may need to spend.
-Most agency and attorney fees range from $30,000 to $45,000 for healthy newborns.
+AIS works within your budget but we are upfront with you regarding how much money you may need to spend.
+Most private adoption placement fees range from $38,000 to $45,000 and up.

 What financing options are available to me?

-There are numerous financial options available for you and we are constantly researching new opportunities for families.
+There are numerous financial options available for you and we are constantly researching new options for families.

 Financing Options include:

 - Home Equity or Refinancing of Home: Usually the lowest percentage rate.
-And usually the interest on the loan is tax-deductible.
+Usually the interest on the loan is tax-deductible.

-- Employer Contributions: Some employers have benefits to partially defray adoption expenses.
+- Employer Contributions: Some employers have reimbursable adoption benefits.
 Check with your human resources department about a possible Adoption Assistance Program.

 - Private Loans: Many families choose to work with their own financial lending institutions to get special loans to provide the needed cash for adoption; talk to your banker.

 - Retirement Borrowing: Some families find they can borrow from their retirement savings, then repay themselves with interest.
-Check with your retirement plan.
+Check with your retirement plan advisor.